On the semi-infinite Deligne--Lusztig varieties for $\mathrm{GSp}$: Proof of comparison theorem

-Each $P$ as above cause the $\sigma$-conjugation which is a column addition transformation followed by a row addition transformation, and we write \c{i}{2n+1-i}, and \r{2n+1-i}{i} for these elementary operations and $\sigma$-conjugation.
+Each {\cred such $P$ induces a} $\sigma$-conjugation that is a column addition transformation followed by a row addition transformation, and we write \c{i}{2n+1-i}, and \r{2n+1-i}{i} for these elementary operations and $\sigma$-conjugation.

-We will eliminate the entries of $C$ by $\sigma$-conjugations by above $P$.
+We will eliminate the entries of $C$ by $\sigma$-conjugation {\cred using the matrices above}.
 We divide the procedure of elimination into two steps.

-\subsection{Step1 Eliminate lower-left entries of $C$}
+\subsection{{\cred Step 1:} Eliminate lower-left entries of $C$}

 \mbox{} In this step, we modify the following entries.

 For the above entries $(i,j)$, we put

 We also put